WebDevBooster/gpt-exporter/README.md

 ### Lean but context-rich files

-Despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads tends to be **3-4 times smaller** than the one giant (almost unusable) file the ChatGPT website gives you with their export.
+Despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads is **3-4 times smaller** than the one giant (almost unusable) file the ChatGPT website gives you with their export.
 Because the GPT Exporter ignores all the useless crap.

 This also means:
 Some of those lean but context-rich Markdown files could also be used for giving context to ChatGPT or other LLMs when you start a new project etc. (Leaner is better because context-window bloat tends to degrade LLM performance.)